Saint George's Monastery, Homs

 Saint George Monastery or Deir Mar Georges (دير مار جرجس) is a historic Greek Orthodox monastery in the village of al-Mishtaya in the "Valley of the Christians" (وادي النصارى, Wadi al-Nasara), belonging to the Homs Governorate in northwestern Syria, the place located just a few kilometers north of the famous castle Krak des Chevaliers.

 Demographically, the valley is a regional center of Christianity since the 6th century.
 Of its 32 villages, 27 are Christian (mainly Greek Orthodox), four are mainly populated by Alawite Muslims and one, al-Husn, which is adjacent to the Krak des Chevaliers, is mainly Sunni Islamic.

+The Orthodox Patriarch of Antioch, John X was abbot of the Monastery of Saint George from 1995 to 2002, and played a significant role in revitalizing the monastery.

 History

-It is said that the monastery was built over remains of an ancient statue of the god Homerus by the Byzantine Emperor Justinian I sometime in the 5th century.
+It is said that the monastery was built over the remains of an ancient temple of a god, Humaira, possibly from the Greek homoiros, by the Byzantine Emperor Justinian I sometime in the 6th century.
 The monastery occupies a 6,000 m2 land and was built entirely from Byzantine styled stone.

 The modern church was rebuilt in 1857.
 Most of the older monastery's items are preserved and displayed in the monastery.
 Its entrance features a triple arch and two central supporting columns of Byzantine origin.
-A historical big stone with religious carvings can be found in the monastery's southern gate.
-The wooden iconostasis found inside the church are decorated with impressive carvings and are magnificent presentations of art, its gold painted icons depict various scenes from the life of Christ.
+A large, historic stone with religious carvings can be found in the monastery's southern gate.
+The wooden iconostases found inside the church are decorated with impressive carvings and are magnificent presentations of art, its gold painted icons depict various scenes from the life of Christ.
 Beneath the monastery's main courtyard there is an older 13th century chapel with a smaller iconostasis, older than 300 years.
 Its icons depict scenes from the life of Saint George, a popular saint among Middle Eastern Christians.
-At this lower level there is also an entrance to what is believed to be the original 6th century monastery and several large amphoras.
+At this lower level, there is also an entrance to what is believed to be the original 6th century monastery and several large amphorae.
 The Saint George Monastery also displays many other ancient items like crosses, writings, books, carvings, goblets, and other tools.
 It is also home to a manuscript written by the caliph Umar ibn al-Khattab, which discussed the relationships between Muslims and Christians.

 The monastery is busiest during pilgrimages at the feast of Saint George (May 6) and the feast of the elevation of the Holy Cross on (September 14).

+In 2013, during the Syrian civil war, gunmen attacked the monastery, but were driven off by volunteers of the People's Defense Forces at the cost of the lives of eleven defenders.